MicrosoftDocs/microsoft-salescopilot-docs/articles/adoption-report.md

 ---
-title: Copilot for Sales adoption report
+title: Sales app adoption report
-description: Learn how to use the Copilot for Sales adoption Power BI template to understand how your company's sales team is using Copilot for Sales. ms.date: 06/26/2025 ms.topic: concept-article ms.service: microsoft-sales-copilot
+description: Learn how to use the Sales app adoption Power BI template to understand how your company's sales team is using Sales app. ms.date: 06/26/2025 ms.topic: concept-article ms.service: microsoft-sales-copilot